-And when the river mixes with the stagnant waters of the Dead Sea the river wins.
+And when the river mixes with the stagnant waters of the Dead Sea, God's river wins.
 It neutralizes the poison, and stimulates life.
 The living water allows fish to hatch, and animals to drink.
-It becomes a source of life.
+It's a source of life.